The Fibers Fund is proud to support the following entrepreneurs:

 • Pergamena Parchments and Leathers

 Pergamena is a boutique tannery located in New York’s Hudson Valley.
-They specialize in vegetable tanned leather and parchment.
+They specialize in vegetable tanned leather and parchment, including a traceable leather program that connects U.S. cattle farmers with makers, designers and buyers looking for traceable leather with a reliable story.

 • Pennsylvania Flax Project